• Skip to main content

 Music & Media: Adrian Hoffman’s Experience with Indian River Festival

-August 19, 2020 by Lindsay Connolly
+August 19, 2020 by Noelle Pettipas

 Here at Indian River Festival, we’ve made a lot of different friends over the years.
 One of our oldest and most-valued pals is none other than Adrian Hoffman, classical musician and CBC veteran.
 Through his work in the media industry, Adrian has continually shone the spotlight on IRF, helping turn our little grassroots festival into a global sensation.
 To show our gratitude, we thought we’d return the favour and turn the spotlight back towards Adrian.